 Stomach infection also known as bacterial gastroenteritis happens when your gut is affected by bacterial infection.
 This leads to inflammation in your intestines and stomach.
-You will also experience symptoms like vomiting, diarrhea and severe abdominal cramps.
+You will also experience symptoms like vomiting, fo and severe abdominal cramps.

 While viruses are behind the majority of gastrointestinal infections, bacterial infections are also normal.
 This infection is also called "food poisoning."